dcowen91/home/src/posts/starseries_4_preview.md

 8: Astralis (3-2)

-2018 could be a big year for these danish rosters, as they both have new signings to unveil at this event.
+2018 could be a big year for these Danish rosters, as they both have new signings to unveil at this event.
 Heroic looked good last week in Los Angeles, where they took down North and unofficially claimed the title of Second Best Team in Denmark.
 Rubino will look to impress in his return to a top lineup, but the problem is that the player he is replacing, es3tag, was their second best performer at cs_summit 2.
 Heroic are a roster that look to be on the rise; they impress me more and more every event I see them at.
 The question for them is if their peak will be enough to take them into the upper echelon of CS.
 I don't think they are quite there yet, but they are getting close.

 Astralis seemed to have been blindsided by the departure of Kjaerbye two weeks ago, but they quickly signed Magisk and are looking to come out swinging.
 Magisk has a lot to prove after failing to find success with the Optic experiment, and being cut from North before that.
 Thankfully, Astralis might be the perfect spot for him.
 He's still only 19, and needs players with maturity and patience to help him mature into a consistent player. in Astralis, even if he plays poorly, Dev1ce and co. are still talented enough to win against most opposition.
 That safety net should take some pressure off his shoulders, and help him find the form he had back on North.
 Astralis are a top team who have faced some serious adversity the past few months, but they should be able to rise above that and return to top form over the next few months.